davetron5000/faas-is-a-what-now/markdown/contract.md

 You could imagine taking the above concept to the next level by having a central database of messages, and a registry of functions that send those messages along with those that expect to receive them.
-It would then be possible to examine this registory to see if anything broke.
-For example, if we'd made the change to `Database` above under such a sytem, we could include, as part of our CI process, a step that asks the central registory “Will this updated payload break any registered consumers?”.
+It would then be possible to examine this registry to see if anything broke.
+For example, if we'd made the change to `Database` above under such a system, we could include, as part of our CI process, a step that asks the central registry “Will this updated payload break any registered consumers?”.

 Such a system could also monitor *all* messages and, armed with the knowledge of who is expecting what from whom, indicate if an